<iframe src="//www.googletagmanager.com/ns.html?id=GTM-K36PZ8" height="0" width="0" style="display:none;visibility:hidden">

 What to Expect During An Adoption Home Visit

-Adopting a child from the United States (domestic adoption) can be rewarding.
-There are newborn babies, toddlers, preschoolers, school age children, and adolscents who need loving addomestic-adoptionoptive families.
-There are children of every ethnic hertiage.
-There are children who are healthy and developing normally.
-There are children with special medical and/or developmental needs.
+Adopting a child from the United States (domestic adoption) can be a rewarding way to grow your family.
+There are children from newborn babies to adolescents who need loving adoptive families.
+There are children of every ethnic background.
+There are children who are healthy and developing normally and also with special medical and/or developmental needs.
 All the children deserve a forever family.

 There are three main types of domestic adoption:

-2. Domestic Private Independent Adoption: Families may adopt a child privately through an agreement between a birth parent(s) and adoptive family.
-The adoptive family matches with a birth family by themselves and makes arrangements for the adoption with private attorneys.
+2. Domestic Private Independent Adoption: Those families wishing to adopt a child privately will have an agreement with a birth parent(s).
+The adoptive family matches with a birth family by themselves.
+They then work with a private attorney to make the arrangements for the adoption.
 The birth parent(s) voluntarily surrender their custodial rights to the child and the adoptive family is granted guardianship.
 The majority of adoptions are of newborn or young infants.

 Let Us Know What You Thought about this Post.